Ride-or-die chick: Defense of term

-Black feminist scholar Treva Lindsey, claims that the term "ride-or-die chick" is challenging the dominant narrative in hip hop that privileges homosocial male relationships and undermines heterosexual romantic bonds between men and women.
-Drawing on scholars such as Patricia Hill Collins and bell hooks, Lindsey argues that "In a culture that claims black women are unlovable and undesirable, and black men are violent and irredeemable, it is considered 'rebellious' when black men and women love each other."
+Black feminist scholar Treva Lindsey claims that the term ride-or-die chick challenges the dominant narrative in hip-hop, which privileges homosocial male relationships, as well as undermines heterosexual romantic bonds between men and women.
+Drawing on scholars such as Patricia Hill Collins and bell hooks, Lindsey argues that "in a culture that claims Black women are unlovable and undesirable, and Black men are violent and irredeemable, it is considered 'rebellious' when Black men and women love each other."

-In addition, it was argued that the "ride or die" narrative constitutes a recognition of the disenfranchisement relevant couples face because of race and class, and it is because of this systematic oppression that they feel it is them against the world.
-According to this notion, by claiming to be a "ride-or-die chick", a woman is not diminishing her own self-worth or inviting mistreatment, but symbolically invoking a politically aware alliance.
-Her recognition that committing to this relationship will require her to "ride or die", is actually a statement about the difficulty her partner will likely face as a black man living an illicit lifestyle.
+In addition, it has been argued that the ride or die narrative constitutes a recognition of the disenfranchisement that relevant couples face because of race and class, and that this systematic oppression causes them to feel that the situation is them against the world.
+According to this notion, by claiming to be a ride-or-die chick, a woman is not diminishing her own self-worth or inviting mistreatment, but symbolically invoking a politically aware alliance.
+Her recognition that committing to such a relationship would require her to ride or die is actually a statement about the difficulty that her partner would likely face as a Black man living an illicit lifestyle.

-Another favorable understanding of the term depicts its meaning as a flexible one that may positively evolve.
-For example, as a partnership between adult and put together men and women, and denotes loyalty rather than self sacrify of women for their male partners.
+Another favorable understanding of the term depicts its meaning as flexible with the possibility of evolving positively.
+For example, a positive expression of the term might be to describe a devoted partnership between responsible and self-sufficient men and women, denoting mutual loyalty rather than the self-sacrifice of women for their male partners.